-- 11.1 Provide details of proposed tenure arrangements for all properties impacted by the project.
-Provide all property descriptions for land impacted by the project area, and adjacent properties.
-Include details of any easements, roads and railways (existing and/or proposed, public and private), leases, reserves, Native Title land (claims under consideration and decided) and cultural practice areas, approved indigenous land use agreements, permits to occupy, mining tenures, stock routes, conservation tenures, state forest, native forest and timber reserves, and approved state and/or biodiversity offset strategies. - 11.2 Describe and illustrate with suitably scaled maps all transport corridors, private roads, local and state-controlled roads, pipelines, private and government owned corporation energy infrastructure, rail, air services8, maritime and other infrastructure or services in the region relevant to or impacted by the project, including its construction and operation activities. - 11.3 Describe with concept and layout plans, in both plan and cross-section views, requirements for constructing, upgrading or relocating all infrastructure associated with the project.
-Show the locations of any necessary infrastructure easements on the plans, including infrastructure such as roads, rail (and the rail corridor), level crossings, conveyors, bridges, jetties, ferries, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (such as microwave telecommunications), and pipelines for any services, whether underground or above. - 11.4 Describe and illustrate the topography of the project area and surroundings on maps and highlight any significant features.
-Include and name rivers and creeks. - 11.5 Map the location and boundaries of each component of the project, including inundation areas and all infrastructure elements and development necessary for the project.
+- 11.1 Provide all property descriptions for land impacted by the project area, and adjacent properties.
+Provide details of proposed tenure arrangements for all properties impacted by the project.
+Include details of any easements, roads and railways (existing and/or proposed, public and private), leases, reserves, Native Title land (claims under consideration and decided) and cultural practice areas, approved indigenous land use agreements, permits to occupy, mining tenures, stock routes, conservation tenures, state forest, native forest and timber reserves, and approved state and/or biodiversity offset strategies. - 11.2 Describe and illustrate with suitably scaled maps all transport corridors, private roads, local and state-controlled roads, pipelines, private and government owned corporation energy infrastructure, rail, air services, maritime and other infrastructure or services in the region relevant to or impacted by the project, including its construction and operation activities. - 11.3 Describe and illustrate the topography of the project area and surroundings on maps and highlight any significant features.
+Include and name rivers and creeks. - 11.4 Map the location and boundaries of the project's footprint, including inundation areas and all infrastructure elements and development necessary for the project.
 Show all key aspects including excavations, stockpiles, areas of fill, subsidence areas, services infrastructure, plant locations, water storages, buildings, bridges and culvert, haul and access roads, causeways, stockpile areas, loading facilities and any areas of dredging for waterway management.
-Include discussion of any environmental design features of these facilities, including bunding of storage facilities. - 11.6 Describe and illustrate specific information about each component of the project including the precise location of the project area and construction activities in relation to any waterbodies, waterways providing for fish passage, and protected areas such as conservation parks, nature refuges, forest reserves, state forests, National Parks, matters of national and state significance, the location of any proposed buffers surrounding the working areas, lands identified for conservation, either through retention in their current natural state or to be rehabilitated and Traditional Owner land and cultural practice areas.
-Include maps at a catchment scale illustrating the relationship between the project location and upstream and downstream riverine, estuarine and coastal ecosystems.
+Include discussion of any environmental design features of these facilities, including bunding of storage facilities. - 11.5 Describe and illustrate specific information about the project including the precise location of the project area and construction activities in relation to any waterbodies, waterways providing for fish passage, and protected areas such as conservation parks, nature refuges, forest reserves, state forests, National Parks, matters of national and state significance, the location of any proposed buffers surrounding the working areas, lands identified for conservation, either through retention in their current natural state or to be rehabilitated and Traditional Owner land and cultural practice areas.
+Include maps at a catchment scale illustrating the relationship between the project location and upstream and downstream riverine, estuarine and coastal ecosystems. - 11.6 Describe and map in plan and cross-sections the geology and landforms, including the boundaries of water catchment areas, of the project area and surrounds.
+Show geological structures, such as aquifers, faults and economic resources (such as agricultural and mining projects) that could have an influence on, or be influenced by, the project and its construction and operational activities. - 11.7 Describe, map and illustrate soil types and profiles of the project area including added fill and/or exposed ground surface at appropriate scales and in accordance with relevant guidelines.
+Identify soils that would require specific management due to wetness, erodibility, depth, acidity, salinity or other features. - 11.8 Describe the findings of the agricultural land audit and any land identified as strategic cropping land, priority agricultural area, priority living area or strategic environmental area for the project area.

-8 As defined in the State Development Assessment Provisions
+&lt;sup>7 As defined in the State Development Assessment Provisions.